flarum-lang/french/README.md

 ### [Latest French Pack Development Version](https://github.com/maelsoucaze/flarum/archive/master.zip)

-This release may be incompatible with the latest stable release because based on latest development versions of the forum software and its supported extensions.
+This release may be incompatible with the latest stable release, based on latest development versions of the forum software and its supported extensions.
 It is available for testing purposes to developers or advanced and inquisitive users.
-Note that no support is provided, so use it at your own risk!
+Note that no support is provided, use it at your own risk!

 ## Documentation

-### Installation
+### Installing

 Once the compressed language pack downloaded, extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).